rohankeskar19/Mini-Instagram/README.md

 # Mini-Instagram
-A social media app similar to instagram live demo : https://powerful-coast-18022.herokuapp.com/
+A social media app similar to instagram, live demo : https://powerful-coast-18022.herokuapp.com/
 # You should have node.js installed to run this project
 # Steps